otrv4/otrv4/architecture-decisions/011-otrv4-only-mode.md

 2. Alice verifies Bob's identity.
 She either:
   a.
 Use Bob's User Profile and verify Bob's fingerprint using a businecc card,
      a HTTPS website;
   b.
-Perform a interactive AKE and use SMP.
+Perform a interactive DAKE and use SMP.
 2. Alice types a message and "send it" to Bob.
   a.
 A DAKE is performed if the app is not already in an encrypted state.
   b.
 Alice is warned about any problem to establish the encrypted channel and/or